 We have tried and tested many Unified Communications tools and there are three tools that are a cut above the rest:

-Horizon Collaborate is a Unified Communications tool designed for those who have the Horizon Phone System.
+Horizon Collaborate is a Unified Communications tool designed for those who have the Horizon Phone System or as a standalone tool.

 Discover more about Unified Communications